 You don’t have to transfer any money into your account to get started and customize your investment portfolio.

-When you begin using M1 Finance, you will notice that the tool is largely centered on the idea of “pie investing.”
+When you begin using M1 Finance, you will notice that the tool is mostly centered on the idea of “pie investing.”

 After signing up and creating your account, M1 Finance will suggest a pie that has a distribution of preselected investment categories that are suitable for your specific profile.